Vijayalakshmi3105/firstrepo/README.md

 # firstrepo
-vijayalakshmi, I would like to learn reposotiries creation
+vijayalakshmi, I would like to learn reposotiries creation.
+First Repository created